 Full central heating control via the Central Heating Control via Windows Phone and Raspberry Pi project and new interface and back end to use the Raspberry Pi to control the central heating boiler times and settings.

 Gas boiler running sensor using a flame detector

-Gas meter logging using reed switch on meter and new logging / counter board which will interface with the Raspberry Pi
+Gas meter logging using a reed switch on the meter and new logging/counter board which will interface with the Raspberry Pi

 Additional mains current sensors on each fuse so we can log the current consumption on each circuit.